eclipseisoffline/eclipsestweakeroo/README.md

 ## Usage

 Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/eclipses-tweakeroo-additions).
+The [Fabric API](https://modrinth.com/mod/fabric-api) and [MaLiLib](https://modrinth.com/mod/malilib) are required dependencies.

+For versions below `0.6.0-1.21.6`, Tweakeroo is a required dependency as well.
+The mod will add its config options to Tweakeroo's config.

-The Fabric API and Tweakeroo are required dependencies.
-The mod has its own configuration screen as of 1.21.6, which can be opened by default by pressing `C + E`.
+For versions `0.6.0-1.21.6` and above, the mod has its own configuration screen, which can be opened by default by pressing `C + E`.
 This hotkey can be configured.
 The configuration screen can also be opened via [Mod Menu](https://modrinth.com/mod/modmenu).

+All the mod's modules and configuration options are listed below.
+Note that newer modules are only available on newer mod versions.
+If a module listed below does not appear in-game, it's probably not available for your version of Minecraft.
+See the table below for Minecraft version support.

 ### Server-side opt-in

-As of version `0.6.2-1.21.7`, the mod requires a server-side opt-in for certain features.
+As of version `0.6.2-1.21.7`, the mod requires a server-side opt-in for certain modules.
 At the moment, these include the following:

 - `tweakSlippery`